roboconf/roboconf.github.io/en/user-guide/tutorial-apache-storm.md

 <img src="/resources/img/tutorial-storm-multivm.png" alt="Apache storm on multiple VMs" class="gs" />

-## Roboconf graph for storm clusters
+## Roboconf graph for Storm clusters

 Let's make it simple: we will consider 2 kinds of nodes, called **Nimbus** (the master node) and **Worker** (a slave node).